autonity/docs.autonity.org/content/docs/glossary/_index.md

 A participant running the Autonity Go Client software and able to connect to an Autonity network.
 See [peer](/glossary/#peer) [mesh network](/glossary/#mesh-network), [peer-to-peer network](/glossary/#peer-to-peer-network-p2p).

 ## oracle network
-The network of validator-operated oracles that submits price data frm external data providers for on-chain aggregation to compute median price data for [currency pairs](/glossary/#currency-pair) provided by an Autonity network.
+The network of validator-operated oracles that submits price data from off-chain external data providers on-chain and votes on agreeing an aggregated median price data according to an [oracle protocol](/glossary/#oracle-protocol).

-Median price data is computed by protocol in [voting rounds](/glossary/#voting-round).
+## oracle protocol
+The logic and rules governing the calculation of median price data by the [oracle network](/glossary/#oracle-network).
+The protocol has off- and on-chain operations.
+Price data is collected from external data providers by [oracle servers](/glossary/#autonity-oracle-server-aos) run by validator operators and submitted on-chain to an oracle [contract](/glossary/#smart-contract).
+The oracle contract computes aggregate median price data for those currency pairs; consensus committee members vote to agree the median prices by consensus in [voting rounds](/glossary/#voting-round).

 ## participant
 A [peer](/glossary/#peer) [node](/glossary/#node) that is currently connected to other nodes in an Autonity network.